 Are you in the middle of a SQL course?
 Have you become a Salesforce Ranger on Trailhead, without any work experience?
 Did you complete an Excel training recently?

-This is a great way to communicate that you’re serious about developing in these areas.
+This demonstrates that you’re serious about developing in these areas.
 Just make sure that whatever you add is true to your intent (a.k.a don’t start a SQL course just to add it to your skills section!)

 p.s.
-For my Salesforce friends, I’d list any Trailhead experience as “Completed [number] learning modules on Salesforce Trailhead, including [reports], [security], and [other-topic]“.
+For my Salesforce friends, I would list Trailhead experience like this: “Completed [number] learning modules on Salesforce Trailhead, including [reports], [security], and [other-topic]“.

 It feels like resumes have been around since the dawn of time.
-And for YEARS, we’ve been taught there’s a certain way to do them.
+For years, we’ve been taught there’s a certain way to do them.

-I’m someone who can get behind tradition.
+I’m someone who gets behind tradition.
 But remember that your resume is a reflection of YOUR experience and expertise.
-You’re allowed to break some conventions to bend it to your will.
+You’re allowed to break some conventions, to bend it to your will!

-Using a personal example… I recently had to submit a resume for a unique opportunity.
-But sticking to the normal resume convention (job + title + 3-5 descriptive bullets of tasks) made my experience look lackluster, since I’ve been at my current org for a while.
+I recently had to submit a resume for a unique opportunity.
+But sticking to the normal resume convention (job + title + 3-5 descriptive bullets) made my experience look lackluster, since I’ve been at my current org for so long.

 So I added a Key Accomplishments section, where I highlighted 3 projects.
-That section of my resume takes up half the page, but it’s a truer picture of what I bring as a professional.
-(And yes, that approach seemed to work.)
+This section of my resume takes up 30% of the page, but it’s a truer picture of what I bring to the table as a professional.
+(And yes, that approach seemed to work!)

 p.p.s.
-When it comes to photos & lots of color, consider me traditional.
-Generally, avoid both.
+When it comes to photos & lots of color, I recommend avoiding both in most cases.
 Too many colors can be distracting & make printing difficult.
 And photos are just strange!
 No one should need to know what you look like to evaluate whether you get an initial screen.

 Here’s the thing with cover letters.
 No one wants to write them.
 And in some circles, they genuinely don’t matter.